ksDreamer/LLM-Robot/README.md

 ### Local LLM(Optional)

-If you want to use the local llm, the models you can refer to [llama.cpp](https://github.com/ggerganov/llama.cpp) ,[ollama](https://ollama.com/) and [LMStudio](https://lmstudio.ai.
-The API of local LLM you can generate from LiteLLM](https://www.litellm.ai)。
+If you want to use the Local Open-Source LLM instead of Commercial ones:

+To find and deploy the models, you can refer to [llama.cpp](https://github.com/ggerganov/llama.cpp) ,[ollama](https://ollama.com/) and [LMStudio](https://lmstudio.ai).

+To generate the API of local LLM, you can refer to [LiteLLM](https://www.litellm.ai)。

-We use Ollama to handle local LLM
+We use Ollama to deploy local LLM

 ```sh
 curl -fsSL https://ollama.com/install.sh
 ```

-Find the LLM that match your requirement on https://ollama.com/library , and type this: (we use llama3 as the open-source LLM)
+Find the LLM that match your requirement from https://ollama.com/library , and type this: (we use llama3 as the Open-Source LLM)

 ```sh
 ollama run llama3
 ```

-enter in terminal to install LiteLLM.
+Enter in terminal to install LiteLLM.

 ```sh
 pip install litellm